Lomesh2000/GPT-from-scratch/README.md

 A lightweight GPT-style decoder-only transformer trained from scratch on Shakespeare text.
 Implements: tokenization, transformer blocks, self-attention, positional embeddings, training loop, and text generation — all in pure PyTorch.
+### Results
+Not very meaningful right now because parameters are very low and the model was trained for very few iterations (GPU compute limitation).

 ---

+### Goal
+The goal here is to understand and implement a transformer **from scratch**.
+More things will be applied and experimented with continuously.

+---

 ## 🚀 Features
-- ✓ Custom character-level tokenizer (saved + reloadable)
+- 🔡 Custom character-level tokenizer (JSON-saved + reloadable)
-- ✓ Decoder-only Transformer architecture (GPT-mini)
+- 🧱 Decoder-only Transformer (GPT-mini architecture)
-- ✓ Trained on Shakespeare dataset
-- ✓ Generate text from a starting prompt
+- 🧠 Multi-Head Self-Attention
+- 📉 TensorBoard-logged training metrics
-- ✓ Model + tokenizer saving & loading
+- 💾 Model + checkpoint + tokenizer saving
-- ✓ TensorBoard metrics logging
+- ✍️ Text generation from promt

 ---